OutdoorStore/TheOutdoorStore/README.md

 Link: https://theoutdoorstore.azurewebsites.net/

 ## Description
-This program is an ECommerce mock website built out over several weeks, adding new features each day.
+This program is an e-commerce mock website built out over several weeks, adding new features each day.
 The process of making it will serve as a learning opportunity to understand the ins and outs of an online product retail service.

 ### ECommerce Products
-Our fictional ECommerce store is called 'The Outdoor Store' and it sells a variety of outdoor gear.
+Our fictional e-commerce store is called 'The Outdoor Store' and it sells a variety of outdoor gear.
 Right now we are specializing in outdoor climbing bags at a wide range of styles and prices.

 ---